 They say Moms either cry or are relieved on first day of preschool.
 I'm neither, but I may have a panic attack.
 I'm terrified for our sweet toddler to start a new school.

 I confess.
 I ignored the first two new preschool mixers.
-They were at the same time as camp and the busiest time of my work year.
+They were at the same time as camp and the most intense time of my work year.
 Was that a mistake?

 I still need to complete all the forms the new administrators walked through at the orientation I did attend.
 It totally freaked me out even though everyone was nice...
 Their school family is welcoming.

-You see, I tried to keep preschool, a new school and class, a secret from my toddler.
-He casually mentioned a teacher, and then another, said he's going to a different school.
-WHAT?!
+Our oldest is ready.
+I tried to keep preschool, a new school and class, a secret from my toddler.
+I repressed the inevitable change.

 Then, I took the plunge.
 I revealed the new mystery school is next to our library.
 It's the church where my husband, his Dad, and I got married.